Amelia5p/battleship/README.md

 Youtube video for formatting board- used some ideas:  https://www.youtube.com/watch?v=cwpS_ac8uk0
 <br>
 Code for random computer choice inspired by : https://www.codecademy.com/resources/docs/python/random-module/choice

-## Modules used

-### Random
-This module provides functions to generate random numbers and choices.
-It is used in the game to randomly place ships for the computer and to generate random guesses for the computer's turn.

-### OS
-This module provides a way to use operating system-dependent functionality.
-In this game, it is used to clear the console screen.

 ## Other
 [Lucid Charts](https://www.lucidchart.com/)